 Abbreviated Criminal Procedures for Core International Crimes is the first publication to discuss the possibility of abbreviated procedures in situations where many more case-files have been opened than a criminal justice system can possibly manage to process.
 Finally, the Commentary on the Law of the International Criminal Court is the book-version of the online CLICC service.

-The programme will be followed by a reception at 16:00.
-This is event is co-organised by the Academy and the Centre for International Law Research and Policy (CILRAP).
+The programme was followed by a reception at 16:00.
+This is event was co-organised by the Academy and the Centre for International Law Research and Policy (CILRAP).